 The PHY optionally filters out the PPDU based on the GID, MU[0-3] NSTS, UPLINK_INDICATION and ID fields of SIG or SIG-A and the contents of the PHYCONFIG_VECTOR.
 This procedure follows its VHT counterpart as described in 22.3.21 with following modifications

-Replaces “VHT SIG-A with “SIG or SIG-A”
+“VHT SIG-A is replaced with “SIG or SIG-A”

-Replaces “Partial AID field” with “ID field”
+“Partial AID field” is replaced with “ID field”

+g is defined to be:

-The value of GID field of SIG-A for an S1G MU PPDU is 0 and is 1 for S1G SU PPDU with UPLINK_INDICATION, otherwise it is 63.(#3962)
+The value of the GroupID field of the SIG-A for an S1G MU PPDU

+0 for an S1G SU PPDU when UPLINK_INDICATION is equal to 1

+63, in all other cases

 If the PPDU is filtered out, the PHY shall issue a PHY-RXEND.indication(Filtered) primitive.